Instructional

 These policies meaningfully impact students’ experiences and, ideally, would be enacted with some consistency across students’ courses.
 Yet faculty may not be aware of these policies, may misunderstand them, or a policy may present dilemmas for faculty (in interfacing with partner offices or interpreting unfamiliar policy and procedure documents), often during moments of challenge in academic terms.

-The Instructional Policy Liaison program will bring a group of colleagues into community to learn about these policies, field questions from faculty during regularly scheduled office hours, meet with senior leaders in the Office of the Provost and other units for training, support, and collaborative problem-solving, and, develop some brief “norming” resources.
+The Instructional Policy Liaison program will bring a group of colleagues into community to learn about these policies, field questions from their colleagues, meet with senior leaders in the Office of the Provost and other units for training, support, and collaborative problem-solving, and, develop some brief “norming” resources.

 Meet Your Instructional Policy Liaisons